 The Management Company may at any time elect to launch new share classes within a subfund in accordance with the share class features as specified below.
-The Sales Prospectus will be updated accordingly and up-to-date information on launched share classes is available on the internet at www.dws.com/fundinformation.
+The Sales Prospectus will be updated accordingly and up-to-date information on launched share classes is available on the website of the Management Company at www. dws.com/fundinformation.